-Yes they will.
-Any such communication, including official warnings give to you, will be maintained as records at school.
+Yes, they will.
+Any such communication, including official warnings given to you, will be maintained as records at school.

-12. Will my general behavior throughout the year be taken into account for assessment purposes?
+12. Will my general behavior throughout the year be considered for assessment purposes?

 Your behaviour may affect your ability to meet the NESA requirement that 'students apply themselves with diligence and sustained effort'.
 In addition, unsatisfactory participation in learning by a student over 17 years of age can result in expulsion.